Mercedes-Benz E-Class (W211): E 55 powertrain

 The supercharged 5.4 L V8 engine was mated to the Speedshift 5-speed automatic transmission, which has a torque capacity of 796 lbft, as the newer 7G-Tronic introduced in 2003 is limited to 542 lbft, not enough to handle the torque from the supercharged V8.

 E 55 suspension, brakes, wheels & tires

 E 55 came with an AMG tuned Airmatic suspension with 3 different driving modes as well as the ability to significantly raise the car.
+The E 55 was equipped with SBC (Senstronic Brake Control) and use Brembo manufactured calipers for both the front and the rear brakes.
+The front brakes on the E 55 were equipped with Brembo 8 piston calipers and the rear brakes on the E 55 were equipped with Brembo 4 pistol calipers.
 The E 55 features 14.2 in cross drilled disc brakes at the front with 8 piston calipers.
 The rear brakes consist of 13 in discs and 4 piston calipers.
 The E 55 came with 245/40/18 tires up front and 265/35/18 in the rear with performance tires on the standard AMG 18" split spoke wheels.